Geraldine James

 Geraldine James (born 6 July 1950) is an English actress.
 She has worked extensively on television, on stage and in film.
 She is known for her roles as Sarah Layton in The Jewel in the Crown (1984), Marilla Cuthbert in the Netflix series Anne with an E (2017–2019) and as Queen Mary in the 2019 film Downton Abbey.
+She won the Volpi Cup for Best Actress for her performance in the television film She's Been Away.

 Early life and education

 Geraldine James Thomas was born in Maidenhead, Berkshire, on 6 July 1950, the daughter of Gerald Trevor Griffith Thomas, a cardiologist, and his wife Annabella Doogan.
 Her parents divorced.
 After failing her 11-plus exam, she was educated at Downe House School in Newbury, Berkshire, where she was known as Gerry Thomas.
 Embarrassed by her simple surname, she used the grander-sounding name of Vaughan-Thomas while at the school.
 Her stage name makes use of her middle name of James.

-She studied drama at the Drama Centre London.
+James studied drama at the Drama Centre London.

 Career

 After graduating from the Drama Centre, James spent three years in repertory theatre and school theatre.
 Her film credits include Gandhi (1982), The Tall Guy (1989), The Wolves of Willoughby Chase (1989), Sherlock Holmes (2009), Alice in Wonderland (2010), The Girl with the Dragon Tattoo (2011), Sherlock Holmes: A Game of Shadows (2011), and 45 Years (2015).

 On television, Geraldine James played Sarah Layton in The Jewel in the Crown (1984), Rosemary "Rose" Garrity in Band of Gold (1995) and Gloria Green in The Sins (2000).
 She is also known as Mrs. Pincher, the breastfeeding mother in Little Britain (2004).
 From 2017 to 2019, she starred in the Netflix series Anne with an E as Marilla Cuthbert, and in the 2019 film Downton Abbey as Queen Mary.
+In 2026 she played Mother Adiona in the Netflix series Run Away.

 In 2020 James voiced the spoken words on the track "All the Works of Nature Which Adorn the World" ("Vista", "Ad Astra") on the album Human. :II: Nature. by Finnish symphonic metal band Nightwish.